pixincreate/configs/README.md

 # Configs

+---
+Complete refactor to be made soon
+---

 This repo contains all of my development configs.
 I never had a backup of these before and hence this repo.

 ## Contents